 Filters are created from varying materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters trap more debris but may limit your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may tempted to use a HEPA filter, keep in mind that's like adding a MERV 16 filter in your heating and cooling equipment.
 It’s extremely unlikely your equipment was made to run with kind of resistance.
-If you’re troubled by indoor air quality in Charleston, think about adding a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This product works along with your comfort system.